top of page

 The verb 'stress' in its sense of emphasizing or placing particular importance on something has a complex etymology that can be traced back to Latin and Middle English influences.
 It originated from the Latin word 'stringere,' which meant 'to draw tight' or 'to tighten.'
 In Middle English, the word 'stresse' was used to describe the act of placing emphasis or pressure on something, akin to tightening a string.
 Over time, 'stress' evolved to encompass the modern sense of highlighting or emphasizing certain aspects or ideas.
 This evolution reflects the idea that, by applying pressure or emphasis to a particular point or concept, one can draw attention to it and convey its significance.
 The etymology of 'stress' showcases the rich history of the English language and how words evolve to adapt to changing linguistic and cultural contexts.

-Quiz: Find the meaning of stress
+Quiz: Find the meaning of the verb stress:

 Try Again!